inaos/inac/doc/manual.md

 errors is reached, the "first in" error will be dropped from the state.

 The caller have the responsibility to take care about the pushed error(s).
-He has in fact 3 options:
+He has in fact, depending on the error situation, 4 options:
-* Handle the error situation
+1. Handle the error situation
-* Leave it unhandled and push a new error.
+2. Leave it unhandled and push a new error.
+3. Leave it unhandled and return it to the caller
-* Abort the program
+4. Abort the program

 ### Push
 Use the `INA_ERR_PUSH`macro to push an error to the global error state.